Meet The Woman Behind Jake Gyllenhaal's New Movie

 Advertisement

-True to Nine Stories' original mission, the film movingly tackles Bauman's journey towards recovery and acceptance, while paying special attention to the women who helped him get there: Erin, Bauman's girlfriend played by Tatiana Maslany, and his mother Patty, played by Miranda Richardson.
+True to Nine Stories' original mission, the film movingly tackles Bauman's journey towards recovery and acceptance, while paying special attention to the women who helped him get there: Erin, Baumann's then-girlfriend (now wife) played by Tatiana Maslany, and his mother Patti, played by Miranda Richardson.
 It's the nuances in their relationships with Bauman that often have the most powerful impact.

 Refinery29 spoke to Marker about the importance of fleshing out these female characters, the Hollywood wage gap, and what she hopes viewers will take away from Stronger.